Skip to main content

 • What age demographic will PIHPs and CMHSPs use MichiCANS with?

-• The MichiCANS Screener is used with all infants, toddlers, children, youth, and young adults ages birth through age 20 (until the day prior to 21).
+The MichiCANS Screener is used with all infants, toddlers, children, youth, and young adults birth through age 20 (until the day prior to 21).

 Based on the results of the Screener, the MichiCANS Comprehensive is used with all infants, toddlers, children, youth, and young adults ages birth through age 20 with Serious Emotional Disturbance and/or Intellectual and Developmental Disability.

-• In addition, based on the results of the Screener, the Devereux Early Childhood Assessment (DECA) is used for intake and treatment planning with infants, toddlers, and children ages one month through age five who have (1) SED or (2) SED and IDD.
+In addition, based on the results of the Screener, the Devereux Early Childhood Assessment (DECA) is used for intake and treatment planning with infants, toddlers, and children ages one month through age five who are suspected of having (1) SED or (2) SED and IDD.

 • Is the MichiCANS used with children diagnosed with Autism Spectrum Disorder (ASD)?